Business

 CloudBlue completes acquisition of Harmony Business Systems to help managed service providers scale faster, with less risk

-To advance its mission of creating the largest services marketplace in the world, CloudBlue, global leader in cloud ecosystem technology and a division of Ingram Micro Cloud, has completed the acquisition and integration of Harmony Business Systems (HBS).
+To advance its mission of creating the largest services marketplace in the world, CloudBlue, a global leader in cloud ecosystem technology and a division of Ingram Micro Cloud, has completed the acquisition and integration of Harmony Business Systems (HBS).

 The solution provided by HBS is a comprehensive, next-generation professional services automation (PSA) and revenue management software and will complement CloudBlue’s portfolio of services designed to simplify and accelerate resellers’ transition to an everything-as-a-service (XaaS) business.